geany/www.geany.org/page_content/documentation/faq.md

 ## How can I change the language of the user interface?

-On Windows:
+#### On Windows

-The default way to use English instead of your system's locale is to deselect the "Language Files" (aka translations) option when running the Windows installer.
+The easiest way to use English instead of your system's locale is to deselect the "Language Files" (a.k.a translations) option when running the Windows installer.
+Then no translation files are installed and Geany will use English as language.

-In the case that you have already installed Geany, there are a few possible workarounds to consider:
+In case you have already installed Geany, there are a few possible workarounds to consider:

 The easiest way is to change the Geany shortcut that was created during the installation.
 It is recommended to create a copy of the Geany